Modeling the Past Hypothesis: A Mechanical Cosmology: Discussion

 The integral over $a$ can be avoided, however, by reducing the measure to a surface of constant Hubble rate, as in \cite{Corichi_2014}.
 This would produce an entropy as a function of the Hubble rate, which is monotonic for an expanding universe, and thus can be rewritten in terms of the time.
 This approach could be useful for future computations.

-This is in accord with \cite{Rovelli:2019}, in which Rovelli argues that the scale factor is ``macroscopic" in the thermodynamic sense, and gives a definition for a macroscopic observable in terms of the relative entropy.
+This is in accord with \cite{Rovelli:2019}, in which Rovelli argues that the scale factor is ``macroscopic" in the thermodynamic sense, and gives a definition for a macroscopic observable in terms of external interactions.
 We propose a similar understanding -- as the number of particle degrees of freedom increases, the solutions of particle motion stay chaotic, while $a(t)$ becomes \textit{less} so.
 This is a consequence of $\dot a (t)$ being only dependent on $a$ and the \textit{thermodynamic} variable $\rho$ in this limit.
-Similarly, $\ddot a$ only depends on $a$ and the \textit{thermodynamic} variables $\rho$ and $P$.
+Similarly, $\ddot a(t)$ only depends on $a$ and the \textit{thermodynamic} variables $\rho$ and $P$.